 The group continued recording for Atlantic for another five years with multiple producers (and generally weaker songs), but never again scored a major hit.
 A couple of additional albums on minor labels in the late 80s and early 90s found the quintet in fine voice but working with uneven material.
 Throughout these latter years, the Spinners managed to make even mediocre material sound better than it deserved, and made good songs (such as 1989's sadly ignored "Memories of Allison") downright inspiring.

 The Spinners have remained active, touring regularly and occasionally recording.
 But beginning with the new millennium, the relatively stable group membership became a revolving door due to illness and sudden departures.
 John Edwards had a heart attack and stroke in 2002, leading the Spinners to go full circle by making an unexpected call to former lead G.C.
 Cameron after more than 30 years to fill in for Edwards.
 When it became clear that Edwards could not physically return, former Delfonics member Frank Washington took over the lead vocalist position and Cameron went on to join the Temptations.
 Washington was, in turn, replaced by Charleton Washington in 2007.
 In the mid-00s, Billy Henderson left the group and was replaced by Detroit singer/songwriter Harold Bonhart, who himself was replaced in 2009 by Marvin Taylor.
 Henderson died of complications from diabetes on February 2, 2007.
 Pervis Jackson followed a year and a half later, dying on August 25, 2008, and was ultimately replaced by Detroit singer and radio personality Jessie Peck.
 In February 2013, Smith died, leaving Fambrough as the only original member.
-The current version of the group consists of Fambrough along with Washington, Peck, Taylor and the newest member, Ronnie "Raheem" Moss.
+Smith was replaced by Michigan native Ronnie "Raheem" Moss.
+In early 2020, Washington left the group, and was replaced by former Temptations Revue member C.J.
+Jefferson, who now serves a principal lead singer.
+The current version of the group consists of Fambrough along with Jefferson, Peck, Taylor and Moss.

 The Spinners have left a legacy of wonderful music in their six decades together.
 Their terrific harmonies and stage presence are a joy to experience now as much as ever, and have made them one of the Soul Music's greatest treasures.